DataBiosphere/terra-axon-examples/dataproc/dataproc_workspace_dashboard.md

 ## Step 0: Set up your github SSH key (optional) and _Duplicate_ this workspace

-- (Optional) In the Enterprise Terra UI, click on your profile icon, then click on "My Profile".
+- (Optional) In the Verily Workbench UI, click on your profile icon, then click on "My Profile".
 Copy the public SSH key listed there.
   Then, [add that key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to your GitHub account.
 This is not necessary to run the Dataproc example notebooks, but will allow you to clone private repos from your workspace cloud environments.
   [This page](https://terra-docs.api.verily.com/docs/how_to_guides/terra_ssh_key_guide/) has more detail on the process.